 Staff employed within the Covered Components shall be granted access only to the minimum amount of PHI required to perform their job functions, required by 45 164.502(b), 162.514 (d).
 Moreover, for any PHI disclosure, the Covered Component must develop standard criteria to limit the PHI disclosed to the amount reasonably necessary to achieve the purpose of the disclosure.

 Security of Electronic PHI (ePHI)

 All Covered Components and members of their workforce (employees, students, and volunteers) must take appropriate and reasonable measures, based on the NIST administrative, technical and physical safeguards, to protect the integrity, confidentiality, and availability of PHI.
 Specifically, Covered Components must assess the needs for such safeguards, select and implement protections appropriate for the Covered Component, and collaborate with the University’s HIPAA Security Officer, in the process of assessing and implementing such safeguards.
 These safeguards must protect PHI from any intentional or unintentional use or disclosure that is a violation of the standards contained in this policy.
 A summary of The Security Rule is located at 45 CFR Part 160 and Subparts A and C of Part 164.

 In no case will PHI be transmitted electronically, unencrypted or reside on any system without being encrypted at rest, unless appropriately discussed with the HIPAA Privacy and Security Officers.
-Additional information pertaining to the protection of Personally Identifiable Information (PII) can be referenced in Policy AD53.
+Additional information pertaining to the protection of Personally Identifiable Information (PII) can be referenced in Policy AD53 and its corresponding Standard.